raacker/setup_vim/README.md

 This repository includes **.vim, .vimrc, .themes**

 **Additional**
- * terminator - change permission of terminator.sh to 700 and run it
+ * terminator - change permission of terminator.sh to 700(chmod 700 terminator.sh) and run it

 <h1>Plugins</h1>